 The faculty of the St. Louis University School of Law invited me to deliver the 2017 Vincent C. Immel Lecture on Teaching Law on April 20, 2017.
-The lecture was and is not designed for journal publication, but I thought that some (including the audience at SLU) might be interested in what I said.
+The lecture was not and is not designed for journal publication, but I thought that some (including the audience at SLU) might be interested in what I said.
 Some of my themes recapitulate things that I’ve written about before, on this blog, on other blogs, and/or in papers posted to SSRN.
 My remarks, extended and edited and with some end notes, appear below.

 I. The Preliminaries

 Thanks to everyone who contributed to the invitation to be here today and who helped to organize the visit and the talk.

 And greetings from Pittsburgh, head of the Ohio River, where Meriwether Lewis acquired a boat and put in, headed eventually for St. Louis and points West.
 Lewis & Clark were legendary explorers and discovers.
 In a small way, my talk today is also about a journey of exploration and discovery.

 Whatever your level of seniority and experience as a law professor, you may believe that you’ve already done everything that you can and should do, via your teaching and mentorship and other contributions, absolutely to prepare yourself and your students for the years ahead — theirs and yours.

 That may be due to the fact that you’ve already re-considered your entire approach to teaching, or it may be due to the fact that you see no need to change it.